-Before you start specifying preferences, read the section "Controlling Processing with Preference Settings or Environment Variables" on page 192.
+Before you start specifying preferences, read the section "Controlling Processing with Preference Settings or Environment Variables" on page 163.

-When specifying the preference settings in the installation_location/ configuration/cogtr.xml file, use the installation_location/configuration/ cogtr.xml.sample file as a reference.
+When specifying the preference settings in the installation_location/configuration/co

 In most cases, preference files that contain invalid options are ignored and an error message is written to the log file.
 This type of error-handling applies, for example, if the preference file value for the ModelSaveDirectory is incorrect.
 However, if the value for CubeSaveDirectory is incorrect, the variable is ignored, but no log file entry is added.
 If the ChildRatioThreshold value is outside its acceptable range, the invalid setting is changed at run time to either its maximum or minimum value, depending on which value is closest to the incorrect setting.